Small and Medium Enterprises in a Global World: How to Go Global and Become an Exporter

-The other way you can use the government is by hiring an export commissioner (also know as trade commissioners).
+The other way you can use the government is by hiring an export commissioner (also known as trade commissioners).
 As their title suggests, they receive a commission calculated as a percentage of the sales they helped you achieved.
-Their role is to represent an exporter on specific international markets.
+Their role is to represent you, the exporter, on specific international markets.
 They can be a great asset, as they often know very well the market and how to navigate it.
 They can also help you build a strong reputation.
 They take care of commercial procedures, finding customers, and follow-ups.
 You, on the other hand, are still in charge of invoicing and shipping the products to foreign customers.

 Experts are not free.
-But they can make all the difference for an SME trying to penetrate a new market.
+But they can make all the difference for a small or medium business trying to penetrate a new market.
 There are many different kinds of experts, and you should choose the one that best answers your needs.

 Most department stores or mail-order retailers systematically look for suppliers abroad, either because they cannot find such suppliers in their country of origin or much more frequently because they look for very competitive prices.
 The advantage for you is that you can export from your factory without any apparent costs, the product being purchased directly from there and sent through the purchasing office.
 Firms that decide to go this way, however, have no control over the final price, the branding, and international marketing (Prime and Usunier, Marketing international, Pearson: Montreuil, 2nd edition, 2018, p.
 262).